noahehall/theBookOfNoah/0current/aws/0microservices.md

 - the most basic on-demand compute, almost anything you would need an EC2 instance for, you can implement as an AWS Lambda fn
 - event drivent, stateless (serverless) business logic
 - compute service to run code without managing servers
+- costs
+  - number of requests
+  - duration of each request
+  - amount of memory lamba needs
 - use cases

+  - execute data processing tasks
+  - handling web requests
+  - in response to changing code commits, changes to infrastructure
+  - run code on a schedule, similar to cron tasks
   - target of an event bridge rule
   - cloud watch alarm automation, especially in high availability & failover contexts where you need to spin up new resources and reassign EIPs
   - s3 putObject can trigger an instance of a lambda fn to run, e.g. in response to new data being saved to s3